xrjvn/cp317a-group25-carrentalsystem/docs/sprint01.md

 - Implement registration and manager roles
 - Fix the Search UI layout, and feature placements.
 Make it more accesible.
 - Possibly include some UI developed componenets for the dropdowns, menu, button interactions
+- Make all components responsive, better situated for users.
+- Give clarity to design (ie. buttons where they should be, follow a user-flow structure)

 ---